PacSun: Marketing practices

-In May 2011, PacSun launched its first national advertising campaign called 'Dress Irresponsibly'.
+In May 2011, Pacsun launched its first national advertising campaign called 'Dress Irresponsibly'.
 The highlight of the campaign included television commercials aired across a variety of networks that featured famous athletes from the brands they work with.
 Appearances by Rob Machado, Bucky Lasek, Chris Pfanner, Kelia Moniz, Ryan Dungey and Leo Romero, were significant in helping re-establish the brand among its male audience.
 Other elements of the campaign included print media in both endemic and fashion publications, and a digital engagement initiative on Facebook titled 'Dress Irresponsibly: Style Challenge.'
 Through a customized Facebook app fans were encouraged to upload photos of themselves that met weekly style challenges in exchange for a chance to win a styling gig at Nylon in New York City.

-Following the launch of the Dress Irresponsibly campaign, PacSun continued to evolve from just a surf and skate apparel shop into a leading retailer of emerging brands, particularly for women.
-Collaborations with notable design minded labels Whitley Kros and LnA coupled with a turn to style and fashion focused garments has given the brand an elevated look.

-In an attempt to connect to the company's California roots, the brand launched a national digital and print initiative titled Golden State of Mind.
-Golden State of Mind, or GSOM for short, is about celebrating the creativity and diversity of California and its people.
-Working with photographers Nicholas Maggio, Harper Smith and Andrew Kuykendall, PacSun has looked to capture the beauty and imagination of California through lifestyle imagery from such places as Lake Arrowhead, Los Angeles, Malibu, Pismo Beach, Big Sur, and San Francisco.
-As part of the initiative, the retail giant created a lifestyle content website called GSOM.com.
-The site includes an interactive experience containing: campaign imagery and videos, landscape photography, a series of city videos that highlight the best places and locations in California, an interactive map, a user generated social media feed from Instagram, and a blog focused on: fashion, music, art, entertainment, action sports and brands.